Elliot V. Kotek: Queen Mimi

 Queen Mimi, a documentary which follows the journey of Marie Elizabeth Haist, an unhoused woman dubbed "Queen" Mimi of Montana Avenue.
 The film was produced by Kotek and filmed over five years by actor/director (and then-barista) Yaniv Rokah and illuminates Mimi's difficult past, secrets held, and a caring community that came together to construct a new chapter in a long life marked by massive change.

-After sheltering her from the rain one stormy night, Mimi was the first person that Fox Laundry owner Stan Fox ever let sleep in his laundromat, and she never left.
-Waking early to clean the facility, spending the day befriending patrons and showing them how to fluff and fold their laundry, Mimi became a menace to some patrons, and a friend to others, Yania Rokah was one such patron, as were actors Renee Zellweger and Zach Galifianakis, with whom Mimi struck an unlikely yet life-changing friendship.
+Stan Fox, owner of Fox Laundry, allowed Mimi to stay in the laundromat.
+She cleaned the facility and assisted patrons with laundry tasks.
+Mimi interacted with patrons including Yania Rokah, Renee Zellweger, and Zach Galifianakis.

 The film played at film festivals and landed Mimi on the pages of the Los Angeles Times.
 The film was released in May 2016 by XLrator Media.

 My Special Aflac Duck

 Kotek directed and produced the "My Special Aflac Duck" campaign for Aflac's ongoing Aflac Childhood Cancer initiative.
-Developed in conjunction with Sproutel and Carol Cone On Purpose, the My Special Aflac Duck is an innovative, smart robotic companion that features naturalistic movements, joyful play and interactive technology to help comfort children coping with cancer treatment.
-With more than a year of child-centered design and research efforts with all stakeholder groups, My Special Aflac Duck received three key awards upon its launch at the Consumer Electronics Show (CES) and garnered an astonishing 2.2 billion media impressions in the first four days post-launch.
-The My Special Aflac Duck has since been distributed, free of charge, to children in 49 states and more than 150 cancer institutions and hospitals.
-The campaign has been named one of the best of the decade, won multiple Cannes Lions, SABRE, Stevie, Telly, Hermes, Purpose, Communicator, and numerous other accolades.
+Developed in conjunction with Sproutel and Carol Cone On Purpose, My Special Aflac Duck is a smart robotic companion that features naturalistic movements and interactive technology to help comfort children coping with cancer treatment.
+Following more than a year of child-centered design and research with stakeholder groups, My Special Aflac Duck received three awards upon its launch at the Consumer Electronics Show (CES) and garnered 2.2 billion media impressions in the first four days post-launch.
+My Special Aflac Duck ahs since been distributed, free of charge, to children in 49 states and more than 150 cancer institutions and hospitals.
+The campaign won multiple Cannes Lions, SABRE, Stevie, Telly, Hermes, Purpose and Communicator awards.